Dennis Binder: Life and career

 Soon after the United session, Binder and his band toured with the Danderliers, a group on United/States Records.
 During the tour they stopped in Lawton, Oklahoma, to visit Prindell's father.
 Binder decided to make Lawton his home and has resided there since.
 Lawton was an Army base with a lively music scene.
 Blues musicians such as Earl Hooker and Roscoe Gordon performed at The Jive Club in Lawton which was a popular predominantly black nightclub.
 Rock 'n' roll was becoming popular and white audiences were enthusiastic about "black music", so Binder's band performed at white clubs.
 For some time, saxophonist A.C.
 Reed was a member of Binders band.

 In November 1958, Binder recorded at the Norman Petty Studios in Clovis, New Mexico, resulting in the single "Crawdad Song" / "She's Sumpin' Else" released in 1959.
 He later recorded at Benson Studio in Oklahoma City.
 In the 1960s, Binder performed soul music, eventually venturing into country and western in the 1970s and then gospel music.
 Binder worked as a bail bondsman while recording and released music on his own label.
 He was introduced to Earwig Music Company President Michael Frank by a friend in 2004.
 This led to Binder signing a record deal with the Chicago-based Earwig label.
-In January 2007, Binder released his debut album Everybody Needs A Miracle.
-The album featured a mixture of blues, rock 'n' roll, country and western.
+In January 2007, Binder released his debut album Hole in That Jug.
+The album featured a mixture of blues, rock 'n' roll, and country.
 Binder performed at Ponderosa Stomp in 2008.